ProjectSidewalk/Instructions/README.md

 * [Introduction to PostGIS](http://workshops.boundlessgeo.com/postgis-intro/) : A comprehensive tutorial for using PostGIS.

 ### Git and GitHub
-As you can see, we use Git and GitHub for version controll and collaboration.
+As you can see, we use Git and GitHub for version control and collaboration.
 See below for the list of concepts you should know:

 * Branching:
   1. Create a branch to work on your task.
 You can create a branch by "git checkout -b <branch-name>"